 - how accurate your website is

-And it's by tagging the main fields on your site, so via so called “microdata”, that you can easily deliver this key information about your site and in an easy to “digest” format, too.
+And it's by tagging the main fields on your site, so via so-called “microdata”, that you can easily deliver this key information about your site and in an easy to “digest” format, too.

 We're talking here about articles, event names, software applications, products and so many other types of information that you can turn into microdata and “serve on a silver plate” to Google itself!

-So that Google gets to know your site and gains an in-depth understating of its content, goals and target audience.
+So that Google gets to know your site and gains an in-depth understating of its content, goals, and target audience.
 Of all its other key particularities.
 And the better it gets to know your website, the higher are its chances to increase its rankings in SERPs.

-In other words: don't wait for you website to “be discovered”, but strive to enhance and to speed up its discovery!
+In other words: don't wait for your website to “be discovered”, but strive to enhance and to speed up its discovery!
 This is precisely what this tool here, supporting a whole variety of structured data, does!